Andrewmasih/Personal-Profile-CV/README.md

 - Your website with any made changes will appear
 - Saved changes to the website will appear here after refreshing the page

 The benefits of hosting your website on GitHub pages is that any pushed changes to your project will automatically update the website.
-Development branches can be created and merged to the master when complete.
+Development branches can be created and merged into the master when complete.

 It may take a moment for changes to appear on the hosted website.

-During development the site is written in VS Code.
+During development, the site is written in VS Code.
 It is run using Live Server plugin for VS Code.